 The real question though, is why are you behind?
 If you are behind due to poor planning, then we need to figure out a budget!
-Click Here to see my post on how to make a budget in order to get on the right track with your payments.
-Or are you behind because your expenses every month exceed your income?
+See my post on how to make a budget in order to get on the right track with your payments and download a free budget.
+Or, are you behind because your expenses every month exceed your income?
 This problem of overspending and putting things on credit cards is an epidemic in today’s society.
-We have little-to-no self control, and we have an instant gratification attitude.
+People have an instant gratification attitude.
 If your expenses are exceeding your income, making a budget can also help.
 If the issue is lack of funds, there may be another way to increase your income.
 Find ways to make money on the side.
 There are so many different types of jobs out there that allow people to increase their income.
 Whatever the reason, get caught up on payments!

 I do understand there are some seasons of life that do not allow people to pay extra on their loans.
 That’s okay!
 Be wise with how you spend your income and eventually, the time will come when you are able to figure out a way to get out of debt!
 There is another thing to consider if you are up to date on your current bills.